County of Santa Barbara

 SOCIAL SERVICES DEPARTMENT

-Consider recommendations regarding an Agreement with Pathway Family Services, Inc. for Child
+Consider recommendations regarding an Agreement with Pathway Family Services, Inc. for

-Welfare Services Support for Children and Youth with Complex Needs, as follows:
+Child Welfare Services Support for Children and Youth with Complex Needs, as follows:

-a) Approve and authorize the Chair to execute the Agreement with Pathway Family Services, Inc.
+a) Approve and authorize the Chair to execute the Agreement with Pathway Family Services,

-amount not to exceed $200,000.00, for the period of July 1, 2025 through June 30, 2026; and
+in the amount not to exceed $200,000.00, for the period of July 1, 2025 through June 30,

-b) Determine that the activity is not a “Project” subject to California Environmental Quality Act
+b) Determine that the activity is not a “Project” subject to California Environmental Quality

-(CEQA) review per CEQA Guideline Section 15378(b)(5), since the activity is an organizational or
+Act (CEQA) review per CEQA Guideline Section 15378(b)(5), since the activity is an

-administrative activity of government that will not result in direct or indirect physical changes in the
+organizational or administrative activity of government that will not result in direct or

 BOARD OF SUPERVISORS